Cursor vs Copilot: 2026 AI Coding Tool Comparison

 GitHub Copilot

 Enterprise-grade across the board: org-wide policy management to control exactly which features and models are enabled, SSO through GitHub Enterprise, audit logs, content exclusion to keep sensitive files out of context, data residency options, and — importantly — IP indemnification that helps shield customers from certain copyright claims on suggested code.
-All of this rides on Microsoft and GitHub's mature compliance and procurement machinery, which is why large, regulated enterprises overwhelmingly find Copilot easier to approve and adopt at scale.🏆
+All of this rides on Microsoft and GitHub's mature compliance and procurement machinery, which is why large, regulated enterprises overwhelmingly find Copilot easier to approve and adopt at scale.(winner)

 Cursor